boundary/folsom/README.md

 #### Building and running

+First, regarding using folsom and folsom_webmachine together.
+To make sure you have compatible versions of each, make sure you use code from the same version tags, ie 0.5 of folsom is known to work with 0.5 folsom_webmachine.
+HEAD on each repo may have broken API compatibility.

 You need a (preferably recent) version of Erlang installed but that should be it.

        ./rebar get-deps